amannn/react-hooks/packages/next-query-params/README.md

 ## Usage

 Please refer to the usage of [`use-query-params`](https://www.npmjs.com/package/use-query-params).
 This library only configures the provider for usage with Next.js and additionally re-exports all modules from `use-query-params` for convenience.
+Note that `use-query-params` and `query-string` is bundled in this library to support IE11.

 ```jsx
 import { useQueryParam, StringParam, withDefault } from 'next-query-params';